Echelon133/Write-ups/Nanomites.md

 Password you are looking for: n4n0****_3***
 ```

-Providing that password (uncensored) in the executable's prompt confirms that we have solved this crackme.
+Providing that password (uncensored) to the executable's prompt confirms that we have solved this crackme.